alexenge/hu-neuro-pipeline/doc/installation.rst

 For Python users
 ----------------

-The pipeline can be installed from the `Python Package Index (PyPI) <https://pypi.org/project/hu-neuro-pipeline>`_.
+The pipeline can be installed from the `Python Package Index (PyPI) <https://pypi.org/project/hu-neuro-pipeline>`_ via the command line:

-To install the latest stable release:

 .. code-block:: bash

     pip install hu-neuro-pipeline

-To install the latest development version directly from `GitHub <https://github.com/alexenge/hu-neuro-pipeline>`_:
+Alternatively, to install the latest development version directly from `GitHub <https://github.com/alexenge/hu-neuro-pipeline>`_:

 .. code-block:: bash

     pip install git+https://github.com/alexenge/hu-neuro-pipeline.git

-The pipeline requires Python Version ≥ 3.8 and a number of dependency packages (which should get installed automatically when running the commands above).
+The pipeline requires Python Version ≥ 3.8 and a number of dependency packages, which will get installed automatically when running the commands above.
 For a complete list, see the ``install_requires`` section in ``setup.py``.

 For R users